-(2) RoHS: TI defines "RoHS" to mean semiconductor products that are compliant with the current EU RoHS requirements for all 10 RoHS substances, including the requirement that RoHS substance do not exceed 0.1% by weight in homogeneous materials.
-Where designed to be soldered at high temperatures, "RoHS" products are suitable for use in specified lead-free processes.
-TI may reference these types of products as "Pb-Free".
+(2) RoHS: TI defines "RoHS" to mean semiconductor products that are compliant with the current EU RoHS requirements for all 10 RoHS substances, including to do not exceed 0.1% by weight in homogeneous materials.
+Where designed to be soldered at high temperatures, "RoHS" products are suitable for use in spreference these types of products as "Pb-Free".

 RoHS Exempt: TI defines "RoHS Exempt" to mean products that contain lead but are compliant with EU RoHS pursuant to a specific EU RoHS exemption.

-Green: TI defines "Green" to mean the content of Chlorine (CI) and Bromine (Br) based flame retardants meet JS709B low halogen requirements of <=1000ppm threshold.
-Antimony trioxide based flame retardants must also meet the <=1000ppm threshold requirement.
+Green: TI defines "Green" to mean the content of Chlorine (CI) and Bromine (Br) based flame retardants meet JS709B low halogen requirements of <=1000pp flame retardants must also meet the <=1000ppm threshold requirement.